ds2600/na-amateur-db/README.md

 To make some reporting more complete, the database should include more complete demographic information than what the FCC database includes.
 I found a freely available database with city, state, zip, lat/long, county, country, timezone, and population details.
 Running a query with inner join on zip code (which is included on most FCC records) will allow the other metadata to be included.

-### fcculszip-mysql-importer
-bootstrap zipcode table using initialize/ULSDATA_zipcodes.sql
+import the zipcode table using initialize/ULSDATA_zipcodes.sql

+## Amateur Operator tables

+The full details of the FCC ULS database for Amateur Operator information.

+#### Amateur Operator table structure
+bootstrap amateur operator tables using initialize/ULSDATA_amat_SCHEMA.sql

 ## Amateur Tower tables

-### fcculstower-mysql-importer
+The full details of the FCC ULS database for Tower information

+#### Tower table structure
 bootstrap tower tables using initialize/ULSDATA_tower_SCHEMA.sql

-## Amateur Operator tables

-### fcculsamat-mysql-importer
-bootstrap amateur operator tables using initialize/ULSDATA_amat_SCHEMA.sql